Follow TV Tropes

 • Bowdlerise:

-• "My Name Is" got quite the cleansing in the non-explicit version, replacing some of the crasser rhymes with more cartoonish and family-friendly stuff ("raping lesbians" is replaced with "running over pedestrians in a spaceship"), or stuff that straight-up made no sense (vodka is replaced with Kool-Aid?).
+• "My Name Is" got quite the cleansing in the non-explicit version, replacing some of the crasser rhymes with more cartoonish and family-friendly stuff ("killing pedestrians, raping lesbians" is replaced with "running over pedestrians in a spaceship"), or stuff that straight-up made no sense (vodka is replaced with Kool-Aid?).

-• Brick Joke: In "Bad Meets Evil", his song with then-friend Royce da 5'9, the end of the chorus goes "See you in Hell for the sequel."
-Afterwards, they had a lengthy falling out.
-Once their mutual friend Proof died, they patched up their issues and released their joint album Hell: The Sequel in 2011.
-Given how long it took Em and Royce to get around to making it, one can say we saw the sequel in Development Hell.
+• The end of the song's chorus goes, "See you in Hell for the sequel."
+Afterwards, the two had a lengthy falling out, but once their mutual friend Proof died, they patched up their issues and released a joint album called Hell: The Sequel in 2011.
+Besides its name, given how long it took Em and Royce to get around to making it, one can say we saw the sequel in Development Hell.

-• This joke gets even more elaborate when in "Cold Wind Blows" (from Recovery), which was released just a year before H:TS, there's a few lines where God tells Slim Shady that He will send him to Hell if he does not change his ways.
+• This joke got even more elaborate in the wake of "Cold Wind Blows" (from Recovery), which was released just a year before H:TS, wherein God tells Slim Shady that He will send him to Hell if he does not change his ways.
 Apparently, he didn't.

 • The Bully: "Brain Damage" is about a real-life incident from Eminem's youth where he was beaten into a coma by bullies.